On gradual-impulse control of continuous-time Markov decision processes with exponential utility: Model description and problem statement

 \subsection{Construction of the controlled processes}

-Below we shall consider a marked point process $\{(T_{n},Y_{n})\}_{n=1}^\infty$, where the mark space is the space of interventions.
-Then the continuous-time controlled process $\{\xi_t\}_{t\ge 0}$ is defined based on the marked point process.
+{Let us now describe the promised marked point process $\{(T_{n},Y_{n})\}_{n=1}^\infty$ for the system dynamics of the concerned gradual-impulse control problem, where the mark space is the space of interventions.} Then the continuous-time controlled process $\{\xi_t\}_{t\ge 0}$ is defined based on the marked point process.

 Let

 The canonical space $\Omega$ is defined as